IBM-Blockchain/blockchain-vscode-extension/README.md

 #### Additional requirements for Windows

 - Docker for Windows is configured to use Linux containers (this is the default)
-- You will need to install OpenSSL v1.0.2 or v1.1.1 [OpenSSL binaries](https://www.openssl.org/community/binaries.html)
+- You will need to install OpenSSL v1.0.2 [OpenSSL binaries](https://www.openssl.org/community/binaries.html)
   - Install the normal version, not the version marked as "light"
   - Install the Win64 version into `C:\OpenSSL-Win64` on 64-bit systems